dredre815/LyonvilleDamoLab/README.md

 Likewise, if you have a Navigation Bar component, NavBar.jsx, then you can move that to src/components.
 These steps ensure that you have all necessary and secure dependencies specified in package.json, and a complete .gitignore.
 Now, use the following commands:

+## Please do the following command under lyonville-frontend-damolab(this file)
 npm install (install everything to node_modules) npm run dev (to make sure vite is working properly) npm run lint (JS linter to improve code quality; if this shows errors, you must correct your code as per what the error is telling you)